The Bankrate promise

-If you’re planning to stay in an area long term, it can make sense to purchase a home because you’ll be able to lock in a monthly payment that may be as affordable as rent.
+If you’re planning to stay in an area long-term, it can make sense to purchase a home because you’ll be able to lock in a monthly payment that may be as affordable as rent.
 Plus, banks treat owner-occupied properties more favorably, giving borrowers a lower mortgage rate and requiring a lower down payment.
-You may also be able to deduct interest expenses on your taxes.
+You may also be able to deduct interest expenses from your taxes.

-How you make money: Capital appreciation, building equity, potential tax break on appreciated value
+Capital appreciation, building equity, potential tax break on the appreciated value.

 2. Purchase a rental property and become a landlord